maciokeks/WS28B12-strip-game/README.md

 # WS28B12-strip-game
 Build this project to test your reaction.
-Have fun and play with your friends.
+ Have fun playing this game ;)